wazroth/portfolio/index.md

 ### User research project: Aligning Discovery and the User Journey (2019-present)

 How can libraries present an experience to users that better conforms with their mental model of information seeking?
 This project endeavors to understand how users frame the problem of information discovery in an educational context.
-Dre's contributions include project coordination, research desgin, conducting user research, leading analysis via affinity mapping, and participating in design and development of new website features based on study findings.
+My contributions include project coordination, research desgin, conducting user research, leading analysis via affinity mapping, and participating in design and development of new website features based on study findings.

 * [User research overview](https://www.lib.ncsu.edu/projects/identifying-user-needs)
 * [Presentation at Code4Lib 2020](https://youtu.be/6JHwdgNJ3ig?t=1293)